AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch.md

 solution: Experience Cloud
 ---

-# General Launch Configuration & Settings
+# Create a Launch Property

 In this lesson, you will create your first Launch property.

-A property is basically a container that you fill with extensions, rules, data elements, and libraries as you deploy tags to your site.
+A property is basically a container that you fill with extensions, rules, data elements, and libraries as you deploy tags to your app.

 ## Prerequisites